Our Approach to Care

-Each patient who is admitted to Gaylord’s Inpatient Pulmonary Rehabilitation program, your care will begin with a comprehensive assessment of your condition.
+When you’re admitted to Gaylord’s Inpatient Pulmonary Rehabilitation program, your care will begin with a comprehensive assessment of your condition.
 Our goal is to provide you with the skills and understanding that lead to greater independence and self-care at home.
 Our team will work with you to establish a baseline of abilities and develop individualized, attainable goals.
 For example, your program might include a plan that helps you relearn how to breathe, or a schedule for physical conditioning, as well as education about your condition.
 As a patient, you’ll have a team of specialists working on your behalf including pulmonologists; hospitalists; respiratory therapists; nurses with specialized training; physical, occupational and speech therapists; nutritionists; psychologists; therapeutic recreation specialists; and care managers.
 Your Inpatient Pulmonary Rehabilitation may be followed by Outpatient Rehabilitation.

 Inpatient Admissions: (203) 284-2810